sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/clustering.rst

 Clustering
 ==========

-Fire Insights provides the following processors to perform Clustering using H2O.
+Sparkflows provides the following processors to perform Clustering using H2O.

 H2O K-means
 ----------